scottlittle/scottlittle.github.io/_posts/2020-3-27-Cardinality estimation in Parallel.md

 2. Terminate with serialization of HLL object.
 3. Re-instantiate and run analysis like intersection.

-Again, here's the code-in-brief used for these steps:
+Here's the code-in-brief used for these steps:

 ~~~python
 def hll_serialize(x):